half-dreamer/half-dreamer/README.md

 ### Hi there 👋

+- 🌱 I’m a sophomore in Zhejiang University
+- 😄 I'm a fan of animated films, expecially Hayao Miyazaki and Makoto Shinkai
+- ⚡ I love math and literature, which are the most exquisite things in the world

 <!--
 **half-dreamer/half-dreamer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.